Fulbright-Hays Doctoral Dissertation Research Abroad Program

 Fulbright-Hays DDRA also offers significant research support in order to increase the number of U.S. PhDs with knowledge of one or more of the lesser-taught languages.
 The Fulbright U.S. Student Program, on the other hand, is focused on enhancing cultural understanding between the United States and other countries.

-- Intent to apply: TBD
+- Intent to apply: February 18

-- Cornell application: TBD
+- Cornell application: March 14

-- National application: TBD
+- National application: April 6

 Cornell doctoral candidates studying modern foreign languages and area studies are eligible.
 In addition, you must fulfill these criteria:

-- You are a U.S. citizen or national permanent resident who plans on a teaching career in the United States.
+- You are a U.S. citizen, national, or permanent resident who plans on a teaching career in the United States.

 - You have the necessary foreign language skills for your research project.